-UNACCEPTABLE BEHAVIOUR
+UNACCEPTABLE BEHAVIOUR OF STUDENTS

-However good the agreements and the predictability or the help that is provided, sometimes things goes wrong.
-In order to be able to deal with such a situation almost immediately, at the first signs, the following step-by-step plan has been drawn up.
+However good the agreements and the predictability or the help that is provided, sometimes things go wrong.
+To be able to deal with such a situation almost immediately, at the first signs, the following step-by-step plan has been drawn up.
 A roadmap that gives clear direction and can be flexibly applied.
-The step-by-step plan is derived from the SOPOH protocol 'Suspension and removal'.
+With this step-by-step plan we ensure that the relationship between the student and the teacher remains good and is not put under pressure.
+This clear approach also helps to partner up with parents about the behaviour, by involving them at the very early signs of unwanted behaviour.

-In this chapter our procedures regarding unacceptable behaviour by children is being explained.
+In this chapter our procedures regarding unacceptable behaviour by students is being explained.
 Our next chapter 'Physical and verbal violence' is also focused on other relationships and includes violence by adults.

-In this sanction step-by-step plan, one basic principle must always be overriding and that is that in addition to sanctioning, we also offer the helping hand.
-We do this by setting up a plan of action and holding evaluations as necessary depending on how the situation develops, together with the parents and the pupil.
+In this comprehensive step-by-step plan, there is one fundamental principle that must always take precedence: alongside applying sanctions, we also extend a helping hand.
+This is achieved by formulating a proactive action plan and conducting periodic evaluations as needed, in collaboration with both the parents and the student, considering the progress of the situation.